LOS ANGELES (Reuters) - Darlene Coker knew she was dying. She just wanted to know why.

 In 2009, the FDA, responding to growing public concern about talc, commissioned tests on 34 samples, including a bottle of J&J Baby Powder and samples of Imerys talc from China.
 No asbestos was detected.

 FDA Commissioner Scott Gottlieb said the agency continues to receive a lot of questions about talc cosmetics.
-“I recognise the concern,” he told Reuters.
+“I recognize the concern,” he told Reuters.
 He said the agency’s policing of cosmetics in general – fewer than 30 people regulating a “vast” industry – was “a place where we think we can be doing more.”

 Gottlieb said the FDA planned to host a public forum in early 2019 to “look at how we would develop standards for evaluating any potential risk.”
 An agency spokeswoman said that would include examining “scientific test methods for assessment of asbestos.”